All Tests

 Why does it matter for long-term health and wellbeing?

-Inflammation is a core underlying pathway linking metabolic stress, cellular damage, and ageing.
-Persistent elevation of hs-CRP correlates with less efficient metabolism, increased oxidative stress, and slower repair capacity over time.
-While it is not a diagnostic tool in isolation, it acts as a barometer: when your body is increasingly “activated,” that signals a need for intervention.
-Many emerging studies show that optimising inflammatory balance is key to preserving long-term metabolic health, energy levels, and resilience.
+Inflammation is a core pathway linking metabolic stress, cellular damage, and ageing.
+Persistent elevation of hs-CRP, seen on a blood work CRP test, correlates with reduced metabolic efficiency, increased oxidative stress, and slower repair over time.
+While not a diagnostic tool on its own, it acts as a barometer of how activated the body is, signalling when intervention may be needed.
+Growing evidence shows that optimising inflammatory balance supports long-term metabolic health, energy, and resilience.

 What’s an optimal level of hs-CRP?